theTechRebel/b9lab-final-exam/README.md

 * the regulator collects no fees.
 * a type of `0` denotes an unregistered vehicle.
-* for mnemonics only, you can assign type `1` for motorbikes, `2` for cars and `3` for lorries.
+* for mnemonics only, you can assign type `1` for motorbikes, `2` for cars and `3` for lorries (a.k.a. trucks).
 All values of vehicle type are acceptable, there is no constraint other than `> 0`, there is no predefined default.
 * the latest type is the valid type, even if the regulator changed the type after the vehicle entered a road system.

 ### `TollBoothOperator`